St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Preliminaries on the Haantjes geometry

 \subsection{The symplectic-Haantjes manifolds}

-Symplectic-Haantjes (or $\omega \mathscr{H}$) manifolds are symplectic manifolds endowed with a compatible algebra of Haantjes operators.
-Apart from their mathematical properties, these manifolds are relevant because they provide a simple but sufficiently general setting in which the theory of Hamiltonian integrable systems can be naturally formulated.
+Symplectic-Haantjes (or $\omega \mathscr{H}$) manifolds are symplectic manifolds endowed with a compatible algebra of Haantjes operators \cite{TT2021JGP,TT2022AMPA,TT2022CMP}.
+Apart from their mathematical properties, these manifolds are relevant because they provide a natural setting in which the theory of Hamiltonian integrable systems can be naturally formulated \cite{KRTT2024PRA,RTT2022CNS,RTT2024AMPA}.

 \begin{definition} A symplectic--Haantjes (or $\omega \mathscr{H}$) manifold of class $m$ is a triple $( M,\omega,\mathscr{H})$ which satisfies the following properties: \begin{itemize} \item[(i)] $(M,\omega)$ is a symplectic manifold of dimension $ 2 \, n$; \item[(ii)] $\mathscr{H}$ is an Abelian Haantjes algebra of rank $m$; \item[(iii)] $(\omega,\mathscr{H})$ are algebraically compatible, that is